bemoid/bemoid/scss/components/button/button.md

 );
 ```

-Additionaly there are two modifers to control horizontal expanding of button.
-Enlarge horizontal paddings with `.button--wider` modifier or add `.button--expanded` to make a button take full width of a parent.
+Additionally, there are two modifiers to control horizontal expanding of the button.
+Enlarge horizontal paddings with `.button--wider` modifier or add `.button--expanded` to make a button take the full width of a parent.

 [[example file=components/button/example/behaviours.html]]